fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 13.3.1 =
+* [Fixed] Fixes a bug in the taxonomy overlapper that was causing sold vehicles to show as available.
+Meta keys were not always being updated when the overlapping taxonomy term relationships were changed.
+* [Changed] Changes the add-on updater to not show a plugin update nag unless a download link is available.

 = 13.3.0 =
 * [Added] Adds a colors taxonomy to help users shop by vehicle color.
 This taxonomy is designed to hold the base color.
 That means the value might be "Red" rather than "Ruby Mist Metallic".